 - The evolving changes in health care systems require occupational therapy professionals who understand the increasing complexity of health care delivery, which in turn requires additional leadership and management skills.

 The CScD in Occupational Therapy program addresses these needs by providing coursework, discussion-based colloquia and hands-on practical experiences addressing the most current theories and evidence as well as up-to-date assessment and intervention methods.

+With the supervision and guidance of a doctoral committee, students will complete preliminary & comprehensive exams, core & cognate courses, and develop a capstone project.
 View the plans of study for each area of concentration wthin the CScD OT program.